10 Ways to Show You Care About Seniors This Holiday Season

 Help them decorate

-Add decorative touches to their home or retirement residence room.
-Even a small potted tree with mini lights can bring a nice warm holiday feel to their surroundings.
+Help them make their place look festive.
+Add decorations to their home or retirement room.
+Even a small potted tree with tiny lights can make their space feel warm and holiday-ready.

 Send a card in the mail